Academic Calendar

 Expected Course Offerings

-Following is a list of expected course offerings for fall 2024 and winter 2025.
+Following is a list of expected course offerings for fall 2025 and winter 2026.
 In addition to the specific courses listed below, Political Science typically offers additional 300- and 400-level courses each year across a range of subfields.
-Specific topics will vary depending on instructor availability and current events (see the complete list of POLS courses for examples of additional courses that may be offered), but students can be assured that required courses will be available annually.
+Specific topics will vary depending on instructor availability and current events (see the complete list of POLS courses for examples of additional courses that may be offered), but we will ensure that required courses will be available annually.
 This list was accurate at the time of publication.
-Please refer to myStudentSystem for up-to-date course offerings.
+For an up-to-date schedule, please check MyStudentSystem before registration opens.

 Introduction to Politics